The worrying trend of steroid use in young adults

 Sport Integrity Australia’s e-learning platform has a number of courses to assist athletes and support personnel gain a better understanding in this area.

-Athletes that are prescribed anabolic agents for treatment of a legitimate medical condition, may be eligible for a Therapeutic Use Exemption (TUE) and should visit the Sport Integrity Australia website for more information.
+Athletes that are prescribed anabolic agents for treatment of a legitimate medical condition, may be eligible for a Therapeutic Use Exemption (TUE) and should visit the TUE page on the Sport Integrity Australia website for more information.

 Keep an eye out for the June 2023 issue of Sport Integrity Matters magazine for a full question and answer interview with Dr Laura Lallenec on the worrying trend of steroid use in young adults.